dart-lang/build/docs/faq.md

-## How can I speed up my build?
+## How do I avoid running builders on unnecessary inputs?

 Slow builds are often the result of builders that run on all Dart files in your package, and analyze them.
-In this case you can greatly speed up your builds by telling those builders exactly which files they should run on.
+In this case you can speed up your builds by telling those builders exactly which files they should run on.

 You can do this in your `build.yaml` file, by configuring the `generate_for` option of the builder: